+(Figure 16.
+Caption on the next page.)

-Figure 12.
+Figure 16.
 Comparison of molecular clock estimations for key evolutionary events for photosynthetic organisms discussed in the text.
 Purple and green colours mark uncorrelated and autocorrelated clocks, respectively.
 The yellow lines indicate the mean age and the bars 95% credibility intervals for the mean.